AK-Homberger/ESP8266_AnchorChainControl_WLAN/README.md

 - D6/D7: Input, manual override detection Up/Down (option)
 - D5: Input, chain sensor

-With these IO pins the boot problem with the relais shold be solved.
+With these IO pins the boot problem with the relais should be solved.
 Details see here: https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/
 The former version used D4/D5 as relais output istead of safe GPIO4(D1) and GPIO5(D2).
 D5,D6,D7 are safe for input.

 The manual override detection function with D6/D7 is currently missing in the code.
 Feel free to support/update.